MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tools.md

 You can use this topic to learn about performance tools.

-This topic contains sections about the Client to Server Traffic tool, TCP/IP Window Size, and Microsoft Server Performance Advisor.
+This topic contains sections about the Client to Server Traffic tool and TCP/IP Window Size.

 ##  <a name="bkmk_tuning"></a> Client to Server Traffic tool